Starchery/personal-site/content/blog/aoc-1-2.md

 [logical XOR (⊕) operation](https://en.wikipedia.org/wiki/Exclusive_or).
 Python has a `xor` operator built in—they pronounce it like `^`.

-This is pretty simple—just add a new method to the `Line` `dataclass`.
+This is pretty simple—just add a new method to the `Line` dataclass.
 However, **the concept of “indices” as presented in the puzzle is 1-based.**
 So we need to do some math on our bounds.